xtimmy86x/ha-s7plc/README.md

 3. Select **Light**, then enter the `state_address`, optional `command_address`, name, and whether to `sync_state`.
 4. Save to create the entity or enable **Add another** to keep adding more.

+Example: adding a number entity via the UI:

+1. Open the integration and choose **Add items**.
+2. Select **Number** and type the PLC `address` (e.g., `DB1,DBW0` for an INT).
+3. Optionally set a separate `command_address`, `min`, `max`, and `step`.
+   Any limits that fall outside the PLC data type range are automatically tightened to the closest valid value.
+4. Submit to create the entity or keep **Add another** enabled to configure more numbers in one go.

 Example: removing an entity via the UI:

 1. Open the integration from **Settings → Devices & Services** and click **Configure**.